learn-academy-2021-echo/week-2-assessment-Echo5Mike/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Class Inheritance:
+1. Class Inheritance:It is a way that an object or class inheritances some data from another object or class.

-2. React:
+2. React:is a JS libary that is used to build UI interface

-3. React state:
+3. React state: It a where data that is stored and will re-render once it detects that a change has occered.

-4. React lifecycle methods:
+4. React lifecycle methods: there are three phases to the life cycle of the each react componit.
+MOUNTING-which is placing the elements to the DOM.
+UPDATING- when there is a change to the compoinit.
+UNMOUNTING- whenver the component si removed fromt the DOM.

-5. DOM:
+5. DOM: Document Object Model.  whenever a page is loaded it creates a DOM.
+It is also used to make chages to the page.